YU000jp/logseq/README.md

 1. My resources are limited.
 This derivative version only works on local **desktop**.
 1. Compatible with **Windows** or **Linux only**.
 Not available on *Mac*.
     > If it becomes popular and we get enough donations, we will make it compatible with *Mac*.
 This is because it costs $99 per year to perform "code signing" and "notarization" in order to be established as a *Mac* app.
+If we receive enough donations, we may be able to release a Mac version. (https://www.buymeacoffee.com/yu000japan)
 1. Merge after a new version of Logseq is released.
 Incompatible features may be omitted in the future.